-The bulk of the photography for the was started in late 2009 and continues to the present day.
+The bulk of the photography for the was started in late 2009 and finished on 5 November 2023.

-However, a great deal of the aerial photography of the moor was undertaken prior to this and was shot using colour negative and colour transparency film from Royal Navy Sea King helicopters and British Army Lynx and Gazelle helicopters whilst Neil was a Royal Navy photographer and I was working on projects for 29 Commando Regiment Royal Artillery.
+However, a great deal of the aerial photography of the moor was undertaken prior to this and was shot using colour negative and colour transparency film from Royal Navy Sea King and Merlin helicopters and British Army Lynx, Wildcat and Gazelle helicopters whilst Neil was a Royal Navy photographer and I was working on projects for 29 Commando Regiment Royal Artillery and other British Army units.
 Cameras used were Navy issue Hasselblad 500CMs fitted with 80mm f/2.8 Planars and 150mm f/4 Sonnars and Nikon F4S and Nikon F5 cameras usually fitted with a NIKKOR AF-S 80-200mm f/2.8D IFED lens.
-Today, some 20+ years later the 80-200mm is still a brilliant lens.

 Working on the ground, often in atrocious conditions (like lying for two hours in the freezing River Dart at Hexworthy just before Christmas in this shot above), brings its own set of problems.
 Generally one is encumbered by basic survival kit before even considering what cameras to use, so unless a car is within easy reach a compromise often has to be struck.
 Additionally situations sometimes arise that mean the best camera to use is the one that you happen to have with you!
 This can often be the ubiquitous iPhone, but a shot on a camera of dubious quality is always better than no shot at all.